 I’m Carolyn Shearlock.
-From 2002 to 2008, my husband Dave and I lived aboard our Tayana 37, Que Tal, full-time and cruised the Pacific side of Mexico and Central America.
+From 2002 to 2008, my husband Dave and I lived aboard our Tayana 37, Que Tal, full-time and cruised the Pacific side of Mexico, the Sea of Cortez and Central America.
 During that time, I learned a lot about what works — and doesn’t — aboard a boat.

 While I’ve enjoyed cooking since I was a little girl, I’m not a gourmet chef.
-Yes, I do enjoy cooking . . . but I also enjoy a lot of other aspects of cruising: snorkeling, hiking, exploring new towns, entertaining friends, and sailing from one gorgeous anchorage to another.
+Cooking is fun . . . but I also enjoy a lot of other aspects of cruising: snorkeling, hiking, exploring new towns, entertaining friends, and sailing from one gorgeous anchorage to another.

-I began The Boat Galley in 2010 and now there are over 500 articles here.
+And over the years, The Boat Galley has expanded to included articles about boat life and DIY projects.
 I love the collaborative nature that the site has taken on with readers expanding on many of my ideas.
 Together we know so much more than any of us do by ourselves.